 United States also falls under this type of economic system where the federal government is involved in handling various areas like education, social welfare, healthcare, etc while the private sector owns most of other industries of the country.

 Like the above economies, others like Australia, Sweden, Singapore, Japan, etc, follow this system.
 But it is essential to understand the government’s level of intervention and the type and mix of policies in the countries with mixed economic system.
 The above examples tell us how the economies blend market forces with government intervention to achieve a society with high standards.

 The following are the advantages of a mixed economic system –

 - A mixed economy safeguards personal freedom.
-Under a mixed economy, People have a choice of consumption, profession, enterprise and thought.
+Under a mixed economy, people choose consumption, profession, enterprise, and thought.

 - A mixed economy helps poor economies to have fast and balanced economic development.

-The following are the disadvantages of a mixed economic system –
+Along with the merits of mixed economic system, the following are the disadvantages of a mixed economic system: –

 - In a mixed economy, the market equilibrium is tough to maintain because of public and private interests.